Living in University residences

 - you are living alone, or

-Find out more about support bubbles in university residences.
+Find out more about support bubbles in University residences.

-Interacting with your living circle
+Interacting with your household

 You can socialise, study together and support each other as a student community.
 They are important as you adapt to life in Bristol and the blended learning environment.